Jewish Jewelry

 Is it true Jews are supposed to name their children after relatives?

-There is a Jewish tradition to pass on names and name one’s children after relatives, although this is not a requirement.
+There is a Jewish tradition to pass on names and to name one’s children after relatives, although this is not a requirement.
 Ashkenazi Jews have a strong superstition against naming after someone who is still alive, and generally only name after deceased relatives.
 Sephardi Jews, meanwhile, may name after either living or deceased family members, and many Sephardi grandparents look forward to passing on their name to a grandchild while they’re still alive.

 Naming one’s child after a beloved relative is a way of honoring the person and keeping their memory alive, as well as expressing a wish that the child will be blessed with the most admirable qualities of that person and will emulate their virtues.
 Some people also believe that the soul of a deceased loved one will live on through someone who is named after them.